-Given the following data about documents and contents, use tf-idf document scoring method to retrieve the document for the query "best game"
+1. Given the following data about documents and contents, use tf-idf document scoring method to retrieve the document for the query "best game"

-Doc 1department of the game.Doc 2It was an excellent game.
-Doc 2 It was an excellent game Doo 2 In this an excention game.
-1 Doc 3 The game was not good.
-The moves were boring V1
+The game was so exciting.
+The players excelled in every Doc 1 department of the game.
+Doc 2 It was an excellent game.
+Doc 3 The game was not good.
+The moves were boring

 - 2. A corpus of data is available from a social media platform that represents review of books.
 How can Naïve Bayes Classifier be used for sentiment analysis of the reviews?
-What changes can be made to this classifier to make it tuned for sentiment analysis. - Use python library to implement sentiment analysis of review of a book, given a toy corpus data set given below.
+What changes can be made to this classifier to make it tuned for sentiment analysis. - 3.
+Use python library to implement sentiment analysis of review of a book, given a toy corpus data set given below.
 (Assignment Question)

+Decomposit Cotooo

 Document Category

 just plain boring Negative

 entirely predictable and lacks energy Negative

 no surprises and very few laughs Negative

 very powerful book Positive

 the best book of the summer Positive